 The progress made toward this goal has been principally through remote sensing analyses using data from recent orbital instruments.
 Extensive deposits of pure crystalline anorthosite (PAN) have been identified and mapped across the exposed inner ring of basins and elsewhere with spectroscopic data from Chandrayaan-1 (M3) and SELENE (MI and SP) (e.g., Ohtake et al., 2009; Pieters et al., 2009; Cheek et al., 2013; Donaldson Hanna et al., 2014) confirming the magma ocean concept of a massive cumulate plagioclase (flotation) primary crust.
-There is no new data concerning the distribution and nature of the lunar Potassium, Rare-Earth-Element, and Phosphorus (KREEP) component, an enigmatic geochemical component of lunar materials.
-Characterizing the lower crust and mantle is ongoing but data are limited: current Chandrayaan-1 (M3) and SELENE (MI and SP) spectroscopic data appear to indicate the lower crust/ mantle is pervasively noritic (plagioclase + low Capyroxene) in nature with pockets of troctolite (olivine + plagioclase) (Yamamoto et al., 2010; Isaacson et al., 2011; Klima et al., 2011b; Kramer et al., 2013; Lucey et al., 2014; Ohtake et al., 2014; Moriarty and Pieters, 2016).
+There is no new data concerning the distribution and nature of KREEP.
+Characterizing the lower crust and mantle is ongoing but data are limited: current Chandrayaan-1 (M3) and SELENE (MI and SP) spectroscopic data appear to indicate the lower crust/mantle is pervasively noritic (plagioclase + low Ca- pyroxene) in nature with pockets of troctolite (olivine + plagioclase) (Yamamoto et al., 2010; Isaacson et al., 2011; Klima et al., 2011b; Kramer et al., 2013; Lucey et al., 2014; Ohtake et al., 2014; Moriarty and Pieters, 2017).